bparanj/crystal/programming/iac/docs/basics/packages-table.md

-Here is a table that summarizes the key aspects of each package: its name, a brief description, and identifying which types of applications or services commonly depend on that package.
+Here is a table that summarizes the key aspects of each package: its name, a brief description, and identifying which types of applications or services  depend on that package.

 | Package Name          | Description                                                                                       | Who Depends on That Package                |
 |-----------------------|---------------------------------------------------------------------------------------------------|--------------------------------------------|